 Crypto's Place in Traditional Investment Strategies

-With all the talk and speculation on cryptocurrency, you might get the impression investors are blindly throwing their assets into a crazy new scheme.
+With all the talk and speculation on cryptocurrency, you might get the impression investors are throwing the majority of their assets into a crazy new scheme.
 Fortunately, that's not the case.

 Active cryptocurrency investors in our survey are placing only 18% of their available dollars in the currency.

 Although willing to invest in technology and alternative products, they lean toward more traditional investment options.

 For example, 25% of their investment dollars are going into 401(k) accounts.

 Financial advisers recommend putting as much as possible into 401(k) plans since growth is tax-free.
 Older workers have taken advantage of 401(k) plans for decades, and recent data say millennials also recognize the importance of saving for retirement.

 Our participants are also allocating 13% for individual stocks, with 12% going toward IRAs.
 Interestingly, they are investing in cryptocurrency at twice the rate (18% versus 9%) than real estate, which many see as a safer long-term strategy.

 You may be wondering if cryptocurrency investments are an option for your company's 401(k)?